 Once the tubing is secured into the yoke the flaring process begins.
 First, the release knob (labeled close and open) is turned to "close", and then the OP 0 die is loaded into the plunger.

 The tubing is then slotted into the die set and placed into the yoke.
 It is important that the tubing be flush or at least slightly past the edge of the die set when it is placed into the yoke.

 After the die set is placed into the yoke, the Clamping Screw may be tightened.
 Do not tighten down too much, as the OP 0 die is used to align the tubing flush with the face of the female die and the tubing needs to be able to move within the die set for this to happen.

-To align the tube flush with the die pump the handle once the die set and plunger die are set until it becomes very difficult to squeeze.
+To align the tube flush with the die pump the handle once the die is set and the plunger die is set until it becomes very difficult to squeeze.
 Once this happens, the tube is aligned flush, and the release knob can be turned to open.
 This will retract the plunger.
-This is a universal process for every flare, and can be used at the start of each flaring operation.
+This is a universal process for every flare and can be used at the start of each flaring operation.

 We hope this guide has been helpful and informative!

 Did you enjoy reading our blog?
 If so, let us know by using promo code: BLOG10 at checkout and get 10% off of your order!